Chufeng-Jiang/Chufeng-Jiang.github.io/_pages/movie.md

 Yet, even someone as simple as Hong Qi can get lost when facing Ouyang Feng.

 Wearing shoes or not shows whether you have status.
 Preparing for a fight or not shows whether you’re just a mercenary or a true hero.
-When the village girl first came to beg Hong Qi to avenge her family, he refused because he knew Ouyang Feng wouldn’t approve. **Even the simplest and most straightforward person can change under someone else's influence.
-No matter how direct Hong Qi is, he still hesitates and wonders if there’s another way.**
+When the village girl first came to beg Hong Qi to avenge her family, he refused because he knew Ouyang Feng wouldn’t approve.  <span style="color:rgb(255,0,0);">**Even the simplest and most straightforward person can change under someone else's influence.
+No matter how direct Hong Qi is, he still hesitates and wonders if there’s another way.**</span>

 In the end, though, he did help the village girl, even at the cost of losing a finger.
-He said, "***It wasn’t worth it, but it felt good—that’s who I truly am.***" In truth, the loss of that finger was worth it—it helped him rediscover his simplicity and directness.
+He said,  <span style="color:rgb(255,0,0);">"***It wasn’t worth it, but it felt good—that’s who I truly am.***" </span>In truth, the loss of that finger was worth it—it helped him rediscover his simplicity and directness.

-<div style="text-align: left; font-family: 'Century Schoolbook'; color: rgb(112, 128, 144);"><i>Hong Qi said,<br><br> "It's not worth it!
-But it felt good—that's who I truly am.I should've stayed out of it, but my blade isn't as sharp as it used to be.
-It was sharp because I was straightforward—I did what I thought was right without ever considering the cost.
-I thought I would always stay that way.
-But when that girl came to me for help, I realized I had changed.
-I didn’t agree to help her, not because I didn’t want to, but because I knew you wouldn’t approve.<br><br>That day, I was disappointed in myself.
-I felt like I had become one of you, like I had lost myself.
-I didn’t want to be like you, because I know Ouyang Feng would never risk his life for something as trivial as an egg.
-That’s the difference between you and me.” </i> </div> <br>
+<div style="text-align: left; font-family: 'Century Schoolbook'; color: rgb(112, 128, 144);"><i>Hong Qi said,<br><br> "No.It's not worth it!
+But I felt alive—I was myself again.
+This should have been no sweat.
+But I've lost my speed.
+I was quick because I never hesitated.If it felt right, I'd do it.
+I never cared about the money.
+I thought I'd always be that way.
+Then that girl asked me for help... and I knew I was a changed man.
+I turned her down... because I knew you wouldn’t approve.<br><br>That day, I hate myself for it.
+I felt like I confused myself with you, I'd lost my real self.
+I didn’t want to be like you, because I know you would never ever risk your life for an egg.
+That’s the difference between us.” </i> </div> <br>

 Even without that finger, even without a blade, Hong Qi could still kill barehanded.
-After all, the martial world has no rules against roaming with your wife by your side. **The path is what you make of it.**
+After all, the martial world has no rules against roaming with your wife by your side. <span style="color:rgb(255,0,0);"> **The path is what you make of it.**</span>

 With his wife, he roamed the martial world, helping others while taking lives.
 He was no ordinary swordsman.
-It wasn’t about wearing shoes or not; **it was about living on his own terms—simple, direct, and free.** He chose his own path, one that stood apart from others, apart from the trends of the world.
+It wasn’t about wearing shoes or not;  <span style="color:rgb(255,0,0);">**it was about living on his own terms—simple, direct, and free.**</span> He chose his own path, one that stood apart from others, apart from the trends of the world.

-<div style="text-align: left; font-family: 'Century Schoolbook'; color: rgb(112, 128, 144);"><i>"If I believe it’s right, I’ll do it—without ever thinking about the cost." <br><br>——Hong Qi</i> </div> <br>
+<div style="text-align: left; font-family: 'Century Schoolbook'; color: rgb(112, 128, 144);"><i>"If it felt right, I'd do it." <br><br>——Hong Qi</i> </div> <br><br>

 PS：I want to introduce another **excerpt** to you, which is unrelated to this movie, and I like it very much.
 You can find it at the end of the section titled 'The Nerd' on [https://chufeng-jiang.github.io/story/nerd/](https://chufeng-jiang.github.io/story/nerd/)